meneer-code/Connect-Telegram-Bot-to-Google-Sheets-ChatGPT-OpenAI/README.md

 Connect Telegram Bot to Google Sheets via Google Apps Scripts.
 Includes integration with OpenAI for a ChatGPT Telegram bot

+See (1) for a simple Telegram to Google Sheets integration See (2) for an integration from Telegram > Google Sheets > OpenAI > Google Sheets > Telegram integration

 # 1. Integrate Telegram Bot with Google Sheets (sheets-simple.gs)
 ## Connect Telegram Bot to Google Sheets
 This video explains all steps in detail: https://www.youtube.com/watch?v=24EyItKfm50&list=PLGGHwNnXfci86dfqIVLc5l391SPk-RX1F